Basic Type Aliases in Python: Syntax, CI Integration, and Static Analysis Workflows

 Debugging & Static Analysis Workflows

 Use reveal_type() to verify static analyzer inference on aliased structures.
-Insert it directly into function bodies during local development.
-The output prints to the terminal during type checking.
+Insert it directly into function bodies during local development — the output prints to the terminal during type checking and has no effect at runtime.

 Resolve TypeAlias circular dependency warnings by isolating imports.
 Forward references often trigger mypy name-defined or pyright unresolved-import errors.
 Break cycles using string literals or consolidating into a single TypedDict.

 Audit alias usage against Literal and TypedDict to prevent over-aliasing narrow constraints.
-Employ pyright --verifytypes for package-level alias exposure validation.
-This ensures public interfaces remain stable.
+Use pyright --verifytypes for package-level alias exposure validation to ensure public interfaces remain stable.

 from typing import TypeAlias